AlessandroCaroti/Mondrian/README.md

 # Mondrian K-Anonymity

+This implementation supports numeric, date and categorical attributes: each categorical attribute must have its own _generalization hierarchies_.

 ### Usage

 There must be a folder containing the .csv file with the data to anonymize and the .csv file which specifies the type for each attribute.